Maine Paws for Veterans Leadership

 She is married to Matthew and has two grown children and four grandchildren.
 Also living with her and Matt are Minnie, a retired service dog, and a newer family pet, Lula.

-Shaun M. Hogan, MA1 USN/USNR, Board Member
+Shaun M. Hogan, MA1 USN/USNR, Vice President

 After graduating from Elmira College and in the aftermath of 9/11, Shaun joined the United States Navy and served as a Master-at-Arms military police K-9 handler.
 Following a tour of duty in Bahrain which saw him deploy on missions throughout the Middle East, Shaun reported for duty aboard Naval Air Station Brunswick.
 At the conclusion of a deployment to Afghanistan, Shaun transferred into the United States Navy Reserve where he continued his service at the U.S. Naval War College in Rhode Island.